tpayne/docker-examples/README.md

 Status
 ------
 ````
-Example Status: Ready for use
+Docker Example Status: Ready for use
+Kubernetes Example Status: TBD
 ````

 Docker Examples
 ===============
 The examples contained in this repo run on various flavours of Linux.
-The examples are driven by a set of simple makefile.
+The examples are driven by a set of simple makefiles.

 To run the examples simply do the following